tbergeron/obsidian-nldates-redux/README.md

 ## How to install

+### This plugin is still awaiting approval from the Obsidian team.
+It's been there since Feb 6 2025.
+You can show interest by bumping the issue here: https://github.com/obsidianmd/obsidian-releases/pull/5319 Hopefully it will get merge, soon (tm)

-In Obsidian go to `Settings > Third-party plugins > Community Plugins > Browse` and search for `Natural Language Dates`.
+~In Obsidian go to `Settings > Third-party plugins > Community Plugins > Browse` and search for `Natural Language Dates`.~

 ### Manual installation